 Now on to the desk area – here’s how this space looked originally:

-On her desk, she has {this cute white and brass desk lamp} that has a pretty cool hidden feature – a USB port built into the base:
+On her desk, she has a desk lamp similar to {this one} that has a pretty cool hidden feature – a USB port built into the base:

 And one final little detail that’s definitely the most special one – my daughter’s grandma (Jeff’s mom) cross stitched this pillow for her the year before she died – I know she’s smiling down on her seeing that it found a home in her college dorm room 🙂